alertbox/docsify-served/CONTRIBUTING.md

 # Contributing

 Welcome!
 And thank you for your interest in contributing to our project.
 We use our wonderful [Contributor Covenant](http://contributor-covenant.org/) for our [Code of Conduct](CODE_OF_CONDUCT.md).
-Please that before you join our project.
+Please read that before you join our project.

 There are many ways in which you can contribute, beyond writing code.
 Here's a high-level overview of how you can get involved.